handahl/handahl/README.md

-# `handahl`
+## `handahl`

 > Cultural anthropologist working on surveillance, digital security, and technological sovereignty.
 > Part-time platform / cloud-native engineer.

-## Research
+### Research

-Roadmap: doctoral work on surveillance and counter-surveillance as cultural practice.

-M.A.
-Empirische Kulturwissenschaft & Kulturanthropologie, Uni Bonn. (wip)
+- M.A.
+Empirische Kulturwissenschaft & Kulturanthropologie, Uni Bonn. (wip)\

-B.A.
-Altamerikanistik und Ethnologie
+- B.A.
+Altamerikanistik und Ethnologie\

-B.A.
-Deutsch als Zweitsprache / Deutsch als Fremdsprache
+- B.A.
+Deutsch als Zweitsprache / Deutsch als Fremdsprache\

-(B.Th. in an earlier live)
+- (B.Th. in an earlier live)

-## The homelab — and it is only a hobby
+---

+### Linux and the homelab

+- `i'm just a baby` - failed hard on PopOs, Bluefin
+- until Bazzite on an og `Steamdeck` became my first server
+- and uBlues `Aurora` and its immutability saved me from myself on my Laptop
 - **`quadctl`** — a declarative control plane over rootless Podman + systemd Quadlet on uCore (Fedora Atomic): reconciliation loop, file-provider routing only.
-  - Roadmap, needs help: rework in Go.
+  - needs a rework in Go.
 - **Sovereign by default** — Kanidm OIDC fronting (someday) every service, wildcard certs via DNS-01, `DropCapability=all` as the floor, SELinux respecting, cosign-signed OCI images served from a self-hosted Forgejo registry.
 - **In flight** — migrating my daily driver off rpm-ostree layering onto a bootc/OCI image workflow.
-- **Small sharp tools** — `hps` (EXIF-driven photo sorting), `hl-sanitize` (scrubbing configs before they go public), `htg` getting my favorite rust-tools updated and on every machine (`uname` aware) I need them on.
+- **Small sharp tools** — `hps` (EXIF-driven photo rename & sorting), `hl-sanitize` (scrubbing hanlab configs before they go public), `htg` grabbing my favorite rust-tools and update on every machine(-aware) I need them on.

+---

-## Off the terminal
+### Off the terminal

-Actor.
 Photographer, usually behind a Sony a6100.
+Traveller.
+Language-learner.
+Culture-bridger.
+Educator.
 Corporate-technical German (DaF) instruction.
+Actor.
 Left-handed; reads the premises before the conclusion.

+---

-## Currently
+### Currently & Roadmap

+- Doctoral work on surveillance and counter-surveillance as cultural practice.
-Relocating from Bonn to Taipei the slow way — overland, across the Caucasus and Central Asia. `handahl` in every username field that'll take it (or it's gotta be the `realhandahl`.
+- Relocating from Bonn to Taipei the slow way — overland, across the Caucasus and Central Asia.

+`handahl` in every username field that'll take it (or it's gotta be the `realhandahl`.

 ---